 No entry will be accepted from any person that our committee determines, in our sole discretion, is submitted by a person or entity that is a licensed brewer, is in the process of attempting to obtain a license, or is employed by or directly affiliated with any licensed brewer.
 No entries will be accepted that were brewed in a commercial brewery.

 A public vote at the Lititz Craft Beer Fest determines first, second, and third place, and the winners will be announced at the end of the festival.
-Three brews will be worthy of a nod from local professionals.
-JoBoy’s Brewpub of Lititz, Cox Brewing Company of Elizabethtown, and Pour Man’s Brewing Company of Ephrata will each make a homebrewer’s dream come true by offering the opportunity to brew in their commercial breweries, and each collaboration will be served on draft until they’re sold out.
+Two brews will be worthy of a nod from local professionals.
+Cox Brewing Company of Elizabethtown, Pour Man’s Brewing Company of Ephrata, and Spring House Brewing Company of Lancaster will each make a homebrewer’s dream come true by offering the opportunity to brew in their commercial breweries, and each collaboration will be served on draft until they’re sold out.

 - Each top 10 finalist will receive: